mdhasanai/lightweight-face-detection/README.md

  - Network parameter and flop calculation

-# Ultra-lightweight face detector with keypoint detection
+# lightweight face detector with keypoint detection

 Provides a series of face detectors suitable for mobile deployment including key face detectors: Modified the anchor size of [Retinaface-mobile0.25](https://github.com/biubug6/Pytorch_Retinaface) to make it more suitable for edge computing; Reimplemented [Face-Detector-1MB](https://github.com/Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB) and added key point detection and ncnn C++ The deployment function, in most cases, the accuracy is better than the original version.